Get the lowdown on RV sizes and choose wisely for your travels. Our detailed guide takes you through all you need to know.

 Whether you’re looking for a spacious and luxurious RV or something more compact and easy-to-handle, we’ve got you covered.
 We’ll help you find the perfect fit for your needs and budget.

 When you click on links to various merchants on this site and make a purchase, this can result in this site earning a commission.
 As Amazon Associates, we earn from qualifying purchases.
 For more info, please check our disclosure page.

-What Type of RV Do You Want?
+RV Sizes & What Type of RV do you Want?

 There are many different types of RVs to choose from, so it’s important to know what type of RV is right for you.
 Here is a breakdown of the most common types of RVs:

 These are the largest and most luxurious RVs on the market.
 They can be up to 45 feet long and sleep up to 6 -10 people.

 If you’re looking for a lot of space and luxury, a Class A motorhome is the way to go.

 Class B Motorhome

 Class B motorhomes are smaller and more compact than Class A RVs.
 As a result, they’re ideal for couples or small families and can sleep up to 4 people.